phel-lang/phel-lang/adrs/php/0002_compiler_module.md

-# Compiler Module
+# Transpiler Module

 ## Motivation

-Describe the responsibilities of the Compiler module.
+Describe the responsibilities of the Transpiler module.

-## Compiler sub-modules
+## Transpiler sub-modules

 - Lexer
 - Parser